bita-c/accountingCodingTest/README.md

 Employee monthly payslip Exercise

+Assumptions:

-// assuming additional tax is always per each dollar over
-// assuming date period is give in this format: 01 March – 31 March  or   01 March 2015 – 31 March 2015
+assuming additional tax is always per each dollar over the base salary rate for tax bracket assuming date period is give in this format: dd MMMM – dd MMMM  or dd MMMM y – dd MMMM y

+How to run:

+Project builds with maven and packages as a jar with the name payslip-0.0.1-RELEASE.jar Run by providing the path to the input csv file as argument: java -jar payslip-0.0.1-RELEASE.jar ./input.csv
+Output is added to the current directory from which it is being run (output.csv)

+Future Considerations:

-// adding list of  payslips for employee but at this stage it doesn quite apply because we need a bit more than just name to differentiate employees
+I am adding list of payslips for employee but at this stage it doesnt quite apply as we require more than just name to differentiate employees
-// so not going to assume if same name then same person at this stage
+Based on this, currently not assuming that same name means the same person